noirbizarre/flask-restplus/doc/scaling.rst

 .. currentmodule:: flask_restplus

-This page covers building a slightly more complex Flask-RESTPlus app that will cover out some best practices when setting up a real-world Flask-RESTful-based API.
+This page covers building a slightly more complex Flask-RESTPlus app that will cover out some best practices when setting up a real-world Flask-RESTPlus-based API.
 The :ref:`quickstart` section is great for getting started with your first Flask-RESTplus app, so if you're new to Flask-RESTPlus you'd be better off checking that out first.